This is the second post in a series about migraines. Start with the first post, about hormonal triggers.

-- Fungal overgrowth can embed into your gut lining, and provide houses (vacuoles) for bacteria and viruses.
+- Fungal overgrowth can embed into your gut lining.

-- Beneficial bacteria make short-chain fatty acids (butyrate is THE crucial one) that are natural lining anti-inflammatories.
+- Beneficial bacteria make short-chain fatty acids, such as butyrate, that are natural lining anti-inflammatories.

 There’s another way dysbiosis can cause migraines.
 You can have an overgrowth of bacteria that turn nitrates into nitric oxide, a headache trigger.
 In fact this study showed that nitric oxide was higher in the bloodstream of migraine sufferers.

 Other causes of leaky gut

 - Alcohol: Alcohol damages your gut lining, and allows endotoxins to leak through.
 Measurements of LPS endotoxins are higher with alcohol disease damage.

 - Nonsteroidal anti-inflammatories (NSAIDS) like aspirin, ibuprofen, and prescriptions like meloxicam.

 - Antacids, H2 blockers and proton pump inhibitors.

 - Gluten: In all people, gluten increases a protein called Zonulin, which signals a loosening of your intestinal cell tight junctions (TJs).
 Anyone with gluten intolerance (Celiac or non) is at risk for gluten proteins to leak through and trigger inflammation.